ionutbortis/gnome-bedtime-mode/README.md

 I wrote this extension because I want to be able to switch it on and off from command line.
 Also, I added a smooth transition from normal to grayscale and back.

-Because it can be enabled/disabled from command line, you can schedule it nicely with crontab or some other extensions that support scheduling.
+Because it can be enabled/disabled from command line, you can schedule it nicely with crontab, your own scripts or some other extensions that support scheduling.

 Night Theme Switcher extension (https://extensions.gnome.org/extension/2236/night-theme-switcher/) has a Manual Schedule section and you can set two commands for sunrise and sunset.
 Also, that extension offers the possibility to follow the Night Light settings and some other nice goodies.